Chantelle Baker: Litigation

-In 2024, Canadian-New Zealander billionaire Jim Grenon's online publication The Centrist supported Baker's defamation lawsuit against The New Zealand Herald and The Disinformation Project researcher Kate Hannah.
+In 2024, Canadian-New Zealander billionaire Jim Grenon's online publication the Centrist supported Baker's defamation lawsuit against The New Zealand Herald and The Disinformation Project researcher Kate Hannah.
 The Herald had published an article by David Fisher on 9 April 2023 which Baker considered defamatory and untrue.
 On 30 September 2024, The Herald settled with Baker out of court for an undisclosed sum.

-With the support of The Centrist, Baker has also pursued legal action against media company Stuff for alleged defamation in its 2022 documentary Fire and Fury.
+With the support of Centrist, Baker has also pursued legal action against media company Stuff for alleged defamation in its 2022 documentary Fire and Fury.
 On 21 May 2025, Stuff applied for security costs in Baker's defamation suit at the Wellington High Court in order to ensure that the plaintiff is able to pay costs to the defendant if their legal action is unsuccessful.
 On 12 June 2025, Associate Judge Peter Skelton ordered Baker to pay a total bond of NZ$100,000 leading up to her defamation case against Stuff.